Azruim/Komputer-Store-App/README.md

 ## Usage

 Use the work button to earn money.
-You can then bank your hard-earned money to eventyally buy a computer.
+You can then bank your hard-earned money to eventually buy a computer.
 You can also get a loan to help funding your purchase.

 ## Maintainers